iann0036/tf-cfn-provider/docs/providers/oci/CoreInstancePool.md

 `PrimarySubnetId` - (Required) (Updatable) The OCID of the primary subnet to place instances. * `SecondaryVnicSubnets` - (Optional) (Updatable) The set of secondary VNIC data for instances in the pool. * `DisplayName` - (Optional) (Updatable) The displayName of the vnic.
 This is also use to match against the Instance Configuration defined secondary vnic. * `SubnetId` - (Required) (Updatable) The subnet OCID for the secondary vnic.

 `SecondaryVnicSubnets` - (Optional) (Updatable) The set of secondary VNIC data for instances in the pool. * `DisplayName` - (Optional) (Updatable) The displayName of the vnic.
 This is also use to match against the Instance Configuration defined secondary vnic. * `SubnetId` - (Required) (Updatable) The subnet OCID for the secondary vnic.

+`DisplayName` - (Optional) (Updatable) The displayName of the vnic.
+This is also use to match against the Instance Configuration defined secondary vnic. * `SubnetId` - (Required) (Updatable) The subnet OCID for the secondary vnic.

 `SubnetId` - (Required) (Updatable) The subnet OCID for the secondary vnic.